developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/mgmt/index.md

 <!--Within proximity of about 1 meter, distance estimation ranges between 0.5 to 2 meters.
 Further distances will encounter more variation - at 20 meters or more the estimate may vary between 10 to 40 meters. -->

-> WiFi <!--and Bluetooth-->must be enabled on both devices.

 ###Procedure to find a device
 The procedure to locate a device follows (based on user role):